 By Cherry Howard

-(written for a breed feature in “Our Dogs” in 2019 and now updated to include the start of 2020)
+(originally written for a breed feature in “Our Dogs” in 2019 and now updated to include the start of 2020)

 After separation from the prick eared Norwich Terriers in 1964 with the new name of Norfolk Terrier, Crufts 1965 saw the new breed scheduled for the first time.
-Ch Nanfan Heckle, born in October 1963 won Best of Breed and was pulled out in the Terrier Group at Crufts, a great ambassador for the new breed and a sire of 12 champions.
+Ch Nanfan Heckle, born in October 1963, won Best of Breed and was pulled out in the Terrier Group at Crufts, a great ambassador for the new breed and a sire of 12 champions.
 The Nanfan kennel of Joy Taylor dominated the showring, producing champion after champion, their looks and temperament transforming the breed.
 She exported her dogs all over the world and Nanfan bloodlines are behind nearly every Norfolk to this day.

 Competition in the early days was provided by Ch Banston Belinda and Ch Colonsay Orderly Dog, who had been bred by Mrs Mary Atkinson in one of her first litters, but was owned and shown originally by Miss Macfie (Colonsay); after her death he was later owned and campaigned by the redoubtable Alice Hazeldine of the Ickworth Norfolk Terriers; Orderly Dog won a total of 19 CCs, a record which stood for many years.
 Remarkably Mary Atkinson under her Moortop affix is still breeding today with great success.
 Alice Hazeldine was a formidable competitor; amongst other champions she also produced Ch Ickworth Ready, the result of a misalliance between Kirkby Freddy and his own daughter; he was the first Norfolk to win a Terrier Group as well as 17 CCs in his short life.

 In the 1970s came the Ragus kennel of Marjorie Bunting and her daughter Lesley Crawley.
-In the mid 1980s, Lesley concentrated on Norwich Terriers, whilst her husband Michael Crawley continued their Norfolk line under his kennel name of Elve.
+In the mid-1980s, Lesley concentrated on Norwich Terriers, whilst her husband Michael Crawley continued their Norfolk line under his kennel name of Elve.
 Their most influential dog was Ch Ragus Whipcord, a black & tan, who sired 12 champions including 7 with Ch Ragus Brown Sugar.
 Nearly all the top kennels in England have Lesley Crawley to thank for passing on her skill in trimming with her magic fingers and teaching presentation.
 Ragus produced the first Norwich to win Best In Show in Ch Ragus Gypsy Love.

 The Jaeva kennel of Martin Phillips started in the early 1980s, originally based on Ragus bloodlines.
-The kennel has produced over 100 champions mainly in Norfolk and Norwich Terriers, making up at least one champion nearly every year since then.
+This kennel has produced over 100 champions mainly in Norfolk and Norwich Terriers, making up at least one champion nearly every year since then.
 The stock has been sold worldwide, and his stud dogs are used extensively.
 There was extreme rivalry between these three kennels.

 In the early 1990s Jaeva really came to the fore, producing one good dog after another.
-This was also the time when records were made: Ch Salette Gold Bullion appeared on the scene.
-Bred by Cathy Farr in 1990, but produced and exhibited by Lesley Crawley, he won 25 dog CCs, a record which he holds to this day.
+This was also the time when records were made: Ch Salette Gold Bullion appeared on the scene; bred by Cathy Farr in 1990, but produced and exhibited by Lesley Crawley, he won 25 dog CCs, a record which he holds to this day.

 Also coming successfully into the breed in the 1990s were the kennels of Jill Stevenson’s Brickin, the Brymarden of Bryan and Marilyn Claydon, Strathinver of Norma Newton and Vichea of Jane Devereux.